PhysChemUniDue/electrochemistry_igor/README.md

 ## Experimental setup

 The electrochemical cell consists of a three-electrode setup.
 The working electrode (WE) is a platin wire (diameter $()), the counter electrode (CE) is a graphite electrode and a Ag/AgCl is used as a reference electrode.
 The electrolyte solution contains a 0.1 M HClO<sub>4</sub> solution.
-Electrochemical impedance spectroscopy measures the frequency response of a particular system by measuring the impedance, $Z$.
+Electrochemical impedance spectroscopy measures the frequency response of a particular system by measuring the impedance, *Z*.
 This is done by applying a (small) AC potential over a range of different frequencies at a specific potential.
 In this example the potential was stopped at 0.15 V vs. Ag/AgCl (oxidative current).
 The raw data contain a sine wave of the applied AC potential as well as a sine wave of the current response.
 All the parameters which have been set for each measurement (e.g. applied frequency, potential amplitude, etc.) are listed in the following table.